alanfalloon/redo/RUST-TODO.md

 ## Above and Beyond the Python Implementation

+- Add a something like Makes -w option that prints the directory that we are in.
+This would make emacs work much better with the output.

 Since this is a rust implementation, and rust is still a moving target, it is critical to get this project added to the rust-nightly test runs in Travis CI.